 Skip to main content

-Enrow implements rate limits to ensure fair usage and maintain service quality.
-The limit is the same across all endpoints and all plans.
+The Enrow API applies rate limits to ensure fair usage and maintain service quality.
+The limit is the same across all endpoints and all plans, it is enforced per API key, and it is measured in requests per second (RPS).
+This page explains the default limits, what happens when you exceed them, and how to stay within quota when scaling up.

 EndpointRate Limit